Get Tech Tips

 This is an extreme case, but I've had techs chasing their tails on many occasions just to find out the blower was running backward.
 Some older ECM motors would fail and run backward, though I haven't seen that issue occur recently.

-Over time, an evaporator can become logged with oil that can impede the transfer of heat through the tubing walls.
+Over time, an evaporator can become logged with oil that can impede heat transfer through the tubing walls.
 It can look like a low load condition and often accompanies low refrigerant velocity CAUSED by low load over time.
 That was more common in older mineral oil systems, especially when the system has had a compressor changed or oil added over time.
 The only way to fix it is to flush the coil internally or use an additive designed to help with oil return.

 The way to find these more uncommon causes is to: